 We arrived at the Sabal Palm Sanctuary and split into two groups.
 Despite the thick mosquitoes on the trails, we were lucky to be in the group with our guide, Jake Mohlmann.
 When he spotted a flycatcher and recorded its call, we thought it was a Yellow-bellied Flycatcher.
 However, later confirmation from the photos and recording revealed it was a Pacific-slope Flycatcher—a mega-rarity for this part of Texas and an incredible find.
 Of the 57 species we saw, highlights included Olive Sparrow, Bay-breasted Warbler, Least Grebe, Green Jay, Altamira Orioles, and a lifer Philadelphia Vireo.

-That evening, we signed up for the “Parrot Tour,” where birders pile into vans to chase these vibrant birds through urban areas.
-We located a nice group of Green Parakeets across from a lawn mower shop, and the dogs were not happy to have us there!
-The chase for the Red-crowned Parrots was more difficult, but after one group was accidentally flushed, we all managed to find them again in a parking lot.
-We capped off the successful day with a celebration dinner at Pepe’s, which has the best Mexican food and prices.
+That evening, we joined the “Parrot Tour,” where birders travel in vans to spot these colorful birds in urban areas.
+We found a group of Green Parakeets near a lawn mower shop, and the local dogs were not happy!
+The Red-crowned Parrots were trickier to locate, but after one group was accidentally flushed, we re-sighted them in a parking lot.
+We capped off the successful day with a celebratory dinner at Pepe’s, which offers excellent Mexican food at reasonable prices.

 An Anniversary on the King Ranch

 We were up early on Sunday, November 8th, for a tour of the famous King Ranch.
 It was our 35th wedding anniversary, and we couldn’t think of a better way to celebrate!
-Our tour of the Norias Division began in cold, windy conditions, but we soon flushed grassland birds like Sprague’s and American Pipits, Vesper Sparrows, and Lark Buntings.
+Our tour of the Norias Division began in cold, windy conditions.
+However, we soon flushed grassland birds, including Sprague’s and American Pipits, Vesper Sparrows, and Lark Buntings.
 The ranch is a raptor paradise, and we saw numerous species, including five kinds of hawks, White-tailed Kite, Northern Harrier, Merlin, and Crested Caracara.

 The Race to 500

-We were down to our last five hours of Texas birding and needed only seven more species to reach our goal of 500 for the year.
-There were reports of Bronzed Cowbirds in the area, but all we saw were Brown-headed Cowbirds.
-After a couple more stops with no new birds, we knew it was time for a quick lunch.
-Stripes gas stations in Texas have some of the best Mexican food, and we took our tacos to Highway 100 to look for the Aplomado Falcon, a species found only in this area of the U.S. Success!
+With only five hours of Texas birding remaining, we needed seven more species to reach our goal of 500 for the year.
+Reports mentioned Bronzed Cowbirds in the area, but we only saw Brown-headed Cowbirds.
+After a few more fruitless stops, we decided it was time for lunch.
+Stripes gas stations in Texas have some of the best Mexican food, so we grabbed tacos.
+Finally, we headed to Highway 100 to search for the Aplomado Falcon, a species found only in this region.
+Success!

 At the airport, we had a delicious dinner of Hot Smoked Salmon at Pappadeaux, celebrating for two reasons: our 35th anniversary and adding 24 year birds to our list.
 Only six to go to reach our goal!